Symplectic Excision and Distance Rigidity: Proofs

-\begin{lm} For $t>0$ sufficiently small, the following holds.
-For a generic geometrically bounded $\omega$-tame almost complex structure $J$ on $M$, the moduli space \(\mathcal{M}_{J}(L_t,\alpha)\) is a smooth closed manifold of dimension \(n\), and the evaluation map \(\ev:\mathcal{M}_{J}(L_t,\alpha)\to L_t\) has degree \(1\). \end{lm} \begin{proof} Step 1: \emph{Index and regularity.} Trivialize $TM$ over the chart and use the standard computation for the product torus to see that the Maslov index of $\alpha$ equals \(2\).
-Since the disc is simple (in particular not multiply covered), for a generic choice of $\omega$-tame $J$ the linearized $\bar\partial_J$-operator is surjective, hence the regular part \(\mathcal{M}_{J,reg}(L_t,\alpha)\) consisting of maps from the disc to $M$ is a smooth manifold of the expected dimension \(n+\mu(\alpha)-2=n\).
+\begin{lm} There exist arbitrarily small $t > 0$ such that the following holds.
+For a~generic geometrically bounded $\omega$-tame almost complex structure $J$ on $M$, the moduli space $\mathcal{M}_{J}(L_t,\alpha)$ is a~smooth closed manifold of dimension $n$, and the evaluation map $\ev\colon\mathcal{M}_{J}(L_t,\alpha)\to L_t$ has degree $1$. \end{lm} \begin{proof} Step 1: \emph{Index and regularity.} Trivialize $TM$ over the chart and use the standard computation for the product torus to see that the Maslov index of $\alpha$ equals $2$.
+Since the disc is simple (in particular not multiply covered), for a~generic choice of $\omega$-tame $J$ the linearized $\bar\partial_J$-operator is surjective (see, e.g., \cite{McDuffSalamonJHol}), hence the regular part $\mathcal{M}_{J,reg}(L_t,\alpha)$ consisting of maps from the disc to $M$ is a~smooth manifold of the expected dimension $n+\mu(\alpha)-2=n$.